 (3) The chief executive officer may extend the period of probation for a juvenile custodial officer or miscellaneous employee.

-[Regulation 52A inserted in Gazette 21 Aug 2015 p.
+[Regulation 52A inserted: Gazette 21 Aug 2015 p.
 3326.]

 52. Notice prior to removal (section 11(1a))

 (1) A juvenile custodial officer or miscellaneous employee who is removed under regulation 51(3) is entitled to one month’s notice from the chief executive officer or to one month’s pay in lieu of notice.